PedroMartinsCap/bootcamp-gostack-challenge-03/README.md

 This application must:

-✅ App component should be able to add new repository
+✅ App component should be able to add new repository <br>
 ✅ App component should be able to remove repository

 [Desafio Completo](https://github.com/rocketseat-education/bootcamp-gostack-desafios/tree/master/desafio-conceitos-reactjs)